-“I couldn’t believe I found three on her in such a short timeframe – spring has barely begun,” Morris says.
+“I couldn’t believe I found three on her in such a short timeframe,” Morris says.
 “I think it highlights the fact that we, as pet guardians, should be checking our furry family members year ’round for these pests.”

 Dr. Emilia Gordon, BC SPCA senior manager of animal health, concurs.

 “While not all ticks carry lyme disease, if you think your dog has picked up a tick, taking him to the vet is highly recommended as there are also other tick-borne diseases,” she says.
 “There are tick pullers available, but it is important not to leave any of the tick’s body parts in your pet, as they can cause infection.”

 Ticks are external parasites that feed off the blood of unlucky hosts, including humans, dogs and cats.
 Tick bites and tickborne diseases, such as Lyme disease, can be hard to detect; signs of tickborne disease may not appear for seven to 21 days or longer after a tick bite, notes Gordon.